LilJohny/LilJohny/README.md

 ---

 <!-- For more icons please follow  https://github.com/MikeCodesDotNET/ColoredBadges -->
-### - All programming languages I have experience in...
+### - All programming languages I have significant experience in...

 <p align="center">